 The Next Steps

 Though Parap's teachers were willing to learn new approaches, their inquiries always came back to visible learning.
-A tool offering clear connections between VL, the Fluencies, capabilities, and curriculum was what was needed.
+A tool offering clear connections between VL, the Fluencies, capabilities, and curriculum were what was needed.
 Thus, the idea for the learning dispositions posters took flight.

 "I knew it was time to give (our teachers) some practical tools to help them guide learners beyond the AC's content descriptions," Kathleen recalls.
 "Lee and I had conversations with staff about evidence statements and we knew this was where we needed to go."